Efficient Two Photon Generation from an Emitter in a Cavity: Introduction

 \section{Introduction}

-Two-photon states are crucial for various applications, including light amplification\cite{ironside1992two}, quantum teleportation\cite{teleport, Bouwmeester_1997,PhysRevLett.92.047904}, quantum metrology\cite{lloyd2008enhanced}, quantum cryptography\cite{PhysRevLett.84.4729}, quantum lithography\cite{Giovannetti_2004}, quantum communication\cite{de2005long}, quantum computing\cite{photonic_quant_comp} and two-photon microscopy\cite{PhysRevLett.62.2644.4}.
-The main way to generate them is based on parametric down-conversion\cite{Pan_2012, PhysRevLett.25.84,kwiat1999ultrabright,PhysRevLett.75.4337}, which has low efficiency, with the maximum efficiency being $5\%$\cite{couteau2018spontaneous}.
-Additionally, these systems are large and bulky, and the photons are emitted into different modes.
-This motivates us to study the two-photon generation from a promising alternative: an incoherently excited emitter in an appropriately designed cavity. \\
+Two-photon states are crucial for various fundamental applications in quantum information science.
+The commonly used method to generate them is based on parametric down-conversion\cite{Pan_2012, PhysRevLett.25.84,kwiat1999ultrabright,PhysRevLett.75.4337}, which suffers from low efficiency, with the maximum efficiency being around $5\%$\cite{couteau2018spontaneous}.
+Additionally, these systems are bulky, require a strong pump laser, and have poor mode selectivity, i.e., the photons are emitted into different modes.
+This motivates us to study the two-photon generation from a promising alternative: an incoherently excited emitter in an appropriately designed cavity.
+This allows for the possibility of electronic pumping as well as better control over the modes in which photons are emitted.\\